Eleven-Trading/TradeNote/README.md

 For convenience, here is an example using [s3cmd](https://s3tools.org/s3cmd "s3cmd") for backing up your database.
 As this is not part of the TradeNote projet, I will unfortunately not be able to provide support on this part.
 But you will find more information about this on google and stackoverflow.
 1. Install [s3cmd](https://s3tools.org/s3cmd "s3cmd")
 2. Configure the s3cfg config file
-3. Run the [bash file](https://github.com/Eleven-Trading/TradeNote/blob/main/example_tradezero_file.csv "bash file") with the following 5 arguments: DATABASE_USER, DATABASE_PASSWORD, S3_BUCKET_NAME, S3_BUCKET_PATH, MONGO_DATABASE_NAME
+3. Run the [bash file](https://github.com/Eleven-Trading/TradeNote/blob/main/backup-mongodb.sh "bash file") with the correct variables

 # Contribute